Thomson Broadcast: Early development

-Thomson.
 In 2009, Thomson experienced serious financial difficulty.
 Thomson announced that it is selling the Thomson Grass Valley equipment business to private investors led by PARTER Capital Group, a German private equity advisory firm.

 In 2010, Thomson was renamed Technicolor (now Vantiva SA), while retaining ownership of the Thomson associated brands, which it licenses through contractual agreements.

 Global expansion

 The Arelis Group took over Thomson Broadcast's activities through a new subsidiary, Arelis Broadcast.
 It also acquired a commercial license to use the Thomson Broadcast name.
 In December 2012, Arelis Group acquired Thomson Broadcast's transmission portfolio, including its radio and television transmitter lines.
 Arelis Broadcast received a contract to deploy next stage transmission DTT (digital terrestrial television) transmitters to Israel.
 By 2013, its asset turnover was said to have increased by 20 percent; this growth led to a global increase of 440 percent from 2012 to 2015.
 The Cape Verde digital transition was achieved with a Arelis Broadcast transmission turnkey system in 2015, and the company competed in other African projects against the Chinese media company StarTimes.
 Proposing DTT system and medium-wave radio transmission systems around the world, Thomson Broadcast is involved in Digital Video Broadcasting and Digital Radio Mondiale.

 In August 2018, following the judicial liquidation of Arelis Broadcast, Thales SIX GTS France acquired its military activities, including the Radio division.
 The business assets were purchased on August 1, 2018, for €1 million, along with the transfer of 28 employees' contracts.

 In August 2018, Groupe Sipromad, led by Ylias Akbaraly, acquired part of Arelis Broadcast, including its television and civil radio division, for €60,000.
 To manage these activities, Sipromad created Phenixya, which took over the operations of Thomson Broadcast.
 As part of this transition, Phenixya ensured the execution of ongoing contracts, including the TNT network deployment in Mali, initially won by Arelis Broadcast.

+The company is majority-owned by Phenixya Holdings France, alongside Groupe Sipromad SA and Redland.